karenswang/karenswang/README.md

 👋 Hi, I’m Karen Wang.
-Currently working as a software engineer at The Washington Post. \
+Currently working as a software engineer at The Washington Post, focusing on personalization and AI/LLMs. \
-🌱 I graduated from Columbia University with Computer Science and Journalism degrees.
+🌱 I graduated from Columbia University with Computer Science and Journalism degrees. \
-👀 I have so many interests!
-Talk to me about computational journalism, software engineering, database, data viz, ML, LLM, ... \
 🌟 [LinkedIn](https://www.linkedin.com/in/karen-siqi-wang/).